cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-0.md

 name: lab-environment
 # Lab Environment
 * This workshop uses a CloudBees CI cluster, an enterprise version of Jenkins, running on the Google Kubernetes Engine (GKE)
-  * Each attendee will provision their own Jenkins instance, referred to as a ***managed controller***, for the labs by leveraging the scalability of CloudBees CI on Kubernetes
+  * Each attendee will have their own Jenkins instance provisioned as if you were a team.
+We refer to these as a ***managed controller*** since they are dynamical provisioned on Kubernetes and their full lifecycle is **managed** by the CloudBees CI Operations Center.
-* All the instructions for the labs and these slides are publicly available in GitHub
+* All the instructions for the labs and these slides are publicly available
 * Attendees will be using their own GitHub accounts

 ---